Minamata disease: Wastewater treatment

-On 21 October 1959, Chisso was ordered by the Ministry of International Trade and Industry to switch back its wastewater drainage from the Minamata River to Hyakken Harbour and to speed up the installation of wastewater treatment systems at the factory.
+On 21 October 1959, Chisso was ordered by the Ministry of International Trade and Industry reroute its wastewater drainage from the Minamata River back to Hyakken Harbour, and to speed up the installation of wastewater treatment systems at the factory.
 Chisso installed a Cyclator purification system on 19 December 1959, and opened it with a special ceremony.
 Chisso's president Kiichi Yoshioka drank a glass of water supposedly treated through the Cyclator to demonstrate that it was safe.
 In fact, the wastewater from the factory, which the company knew still contained mercury and led to Minamata disease when fed to cats, was not being treated through the Cyclator at the time.
 Testimony at a later Niigata Minamata disease trial proved that Chisso knew the Cyclator to be completely ineffective: "The purification tank was installed as a social solution and did nothing to remove organic mercury."

-The deception was successful and almost all parties involved in Minamata disease were duped into believing that the factory's wastewater had been made safe from December 1959 onward.
+The deception was successful, and almost all parties affected by Minamata disease were duped into believing that the factory's wastewater had been made safe from December 1959 onward.
 This widespread assumption meant that doctors were not expecting new patients to appear, resulting in numerous problems in the years to follow as the pollution continued.
 In most people's minds, the issue of Minamata disease had been resolved.

 1959–1969

-The years between the first set of "sympathy money" agreements in 1959 and the start of the first legal action to be taken against Chisso in 1969 are often called the "ten years of silence".
-In fact, much activity on the part of the patients and fishermen took place during this period, but nothing had a significant impact on the actions of the company or the coverage of Minamata in the Japanese media.
+The years between the first set of "sympathy money" agreements in 1959 and the start of the first legal action to be taken against Chisso in 1969 are often called the "ten years of silence."
+This was inaccurate - much activity on the part of the patients and fishermen took place during this period, but nothing had a significant impact on the actions of the company or the coverage of Minamata in the Japanese media.

 Continued pollution

 Despite the almost universal assumption to the contrary, the wastewater treatment facilities installed in December 1959 had no effect on the level of organic mercury being released into the Shiranui Sea.
 The pollution and the disease it caused continued to spread.
-The Kumamoto and Kagoshima prefectural governments conducted a joint survey in late 1960 and early 1961 into the level of mercury in the hair of people living around the Shiranui Sea.
+The Kumamoto and Kagoshima prefectural governments conducted a joint survey in late 1960 and early 1961 to measure the level of mercury in the hair of people living around the Shiranui Sea.
 The results confirmed that organic mercury had spread all around the inland sea and that people were still being poisoned by contaminated fish.
 Hundreds of people were discovered to have levels greater than 50 ppm of mercury in their hair, the level at which people are likely to experience nerve damage.
-The highest result recorded was that of a woman from Goshonoura island who had 920 ppm in her sample.
+The highest result recorded was that of a woman from Goshonoura island whose sample had a mercury level of 920 ppm.

 The prefectural governments did not publish the results and did nothing in response to these surveys.
-The participants who had donated hair samples were not informed of their result, even when they requested it.
-A follow-up study ten years later discovered that many had died from "unknown causes".
+The participants who had donated hair samples were not informed of their results, even when they requested them.
+A follow-up study ten years later discovered that many had died from "unknown causes" during this time period.